joelmoniz/DepthNets/depthnet-pytorch/README.md

 --kpt_file_separator=' '
 ```

-Assuming the output of this script (`warp_example`) is in the same directory as Facewarper, the warp can be done by running the following script:
+Once the data is exported, the warp can be done by running the following script (assuming the output of this script (`warp_example`) is in the same directory as Facewarper):

 ```
 python warp_dataset.py \